peptide garden

 NAD+ is not FDA-approved as a drug for any indication.
 Unlike BPC-157 and several other peptides, NAD+ was not placed on the FDA's Category 2 restricted list.
 It remains eligible for compounding under 503A/503B pathways with a valid prescription.

 However, the FDA has expressed concerns about compounding quality.
-In October 2025, the agency classified a Class I recall for a compounded NAD+ injection product due to elevated endotoxin levels — the most serious recall classification.[13]
+A compounded NAD+ injection product was recalled in July 2025 and the recall classified Class I in October 2025 for elevated endotoxin — the most serious classification.[13]

 Supplement status